chrisjmit/CV/README.md

 Hello, I'm Chris.

 I recently finished the 12-week remote learning course at Makers Academy and am looking for my first developer role.
 I'm a 33-year-old experienced performance analyst/project manager-turned-software developer.
-I've an ear for the musical and an eye for the great outdoors.
+I've an ear for the musical and an eye for the great outdoors, and am looking for a role where I can continue to grow my passion for software craftsmanship, object-oriented programming, behaviour/test driven design, and the XP values.

 **Tech Skills** : Ruby, JavaScript, Node.js, React, Express, Rails, MongoDB, PostgreSQL, Sinatra, HTML, jQuery, CSS, Bootstrap.